arun-kr-reddy/notes/computer_architecture.md

   - enables easy extensibility of the ISA
     can support a new instruction by changing the microcode
     can support complex instructions (string copy) as a sequence of simple microinstructions
-  - enables update of machine behavoir
+  - enables update of machine behavior
     a buggy implementation of an instruction can be fixed by changing the microcode in the field

 ## pipelining